 Ballooning – Balloon flights over the Vendee countryside are available from Fontenay Le Comte which is approximately 35 minutes drive from Maison Mimosa.
 See http://www.hot-air-balloon-rides.eu/hot-air-balloons-rides.php

 Bird Watching - Ornithologists are spoilt for choice.
 The Vendee is on the migratory route for many species, so large numbers of birds are seen in spring and autumn.
 A yearly activity not to be missed is the great migration south from September to November through the Point de Aiguillon estuary and bay area.
 Up to 420,000 migratory birds mostly Goldfinches, Song Thrush, Skylarks, Swallows and finches of all descriptions gather here before heading for warmer winters in Africa.
 The region is a popular nesting area for Avocets, Terns and Lapwings and, between April and September for Storks, which favour sites in the open marshland between Chateauneuf and Velluire.
 The mudflats of the bay of Bourgneuf provide an incredible wintertime spectacle at high tide when thousands of wading birds advance with the rising water, probing the mud for food.
 Herons, Egrets and other marshland birds are often seen on the salt-meadows, and Brent Geese arrive in large numbers during December on the Marais Breton.
+One of the hosts, Richard, helps a team that protects Montague and Hen Harrier nests each year from being accidentally hit by combine harvesters.
 See http://vendee.lpo.fr/

 Boating /Canoeing/Surfing – Canoe and electric boat hire for trips on the nearby river Lay is available from several places in the area, the nearest being from next to the Pont Eiffel in Lavaud (3km from Maison Mimosa) from approximately €10 for the first hour and €5 per hour thereafter.
 Slightly further afield you can either hire a boat or be taken on a boat trip on the waters of the “Green Venice” area or the Marais Poitevin, which is found southeast of the Vendée.
 Windsurfing, sailing, surfing and even land-yachting are also available in the area.